-The Australian Consumer Law came into force in 2010 with “unfair terms” rules only extended to small businesses as recently as 2016.
+The Australian Consumer Law came into force in 2010 with “Unfair Contract Terms” rules only extended to small businesses as recently as 2016.
 This is an emerging area of law in which experienced business litigation lawyers who are expert in consumer law can provide valuable practical assistance to businesses.

 Extensive legal remedies are available to investors, businesses and consumers under the Australian Consumer Law – you just have to know what they are.